Homework Assignment #6 — Contribution

 - Task(s) description.
 A brief textual description of your

-proposed changes and a priority order.
+and give a priority order.
 Depending on how difficult the

-changes end up being, you may do not necessarily have to implement all of
+issues end up being, you may not necessarily have to implement all of

 - Task link(s).
 Evidence that the task(s) is/are requested by